fusioncharts/dev_centre_docs/getting-started/plain-javascript/rendering-different-charts-using-plain-javascript.md

 ### Render other Maps

-To reduce the size of the package FusionCharts comes with only two maps, i.e., the World map and the USA map.
-However, FusionCharts provide 1600+ maps for you to explore.
-[Download](https://www.fusioncharts.com/download/map-definition-files) the map files separately if you want to save them locally.
+To reduce the size of the package, FusionCharts comes with only two maps, i.e., the World map and the USA map.
+However, FusionCharts provides 1600+ maps for you to explore.
+[Download](https://cdn.fusioncharts.com/downloads/addons/fusionmaps-xt-definition.zip) the map files separately if you want to save them locally.

 Let's create a map of California to show the "Web visits for a particular month" as shown below: